beije/monorun/README.md

 ### Back end ###

-Monorun was developed on debian 7 with apache, php and mysql installed.
-The backend part needs the following versions of software

-* PHP 5.4 (PDO support for mysql)(or higher)
-* mod_rewrite
+Monorun is developed on a linux configuration that runs apache, php and mysql (So you'll need those).
+Apache will need to have the module `rewrite` enabled and PHP must be `PHP 5.10` or higher (Sinve we use `PDO` when connecting with the database).

 #### mysql ####